About the Show

 Episode 11 - Greenwich

-The discovery of a rare inscribed Roman stone, a tile bearing the letters PPBR, and new evidence on the position of the famous Roman road -Watling Street - have the experts jumping up and down with excitement.
+The discovery of a rare inscribed Roman stone, a tile bearing the letters PPBR and new evidence on the position of the famous Roman road - Watling Street - excite the experts

 Episode 12 - Hartlepool